-Only students in the 300.CE program should register for course number 383-101-DW.
+\Only students in the 300.CE program should register for course number 383-101-DW.

-Microeconomics

-Prerequisite: Introduction to Economics 383-101 or 383-920
+Microeconomics 383-A03-DW | 45 hours Prerequisite: Introduction to Economics 383-1N1

-This course presents concepts, models and theories that explain how households and firms behave in different markets.
-The assumptions of each theory discussed in the course will be clearly stated and its weaknesses pointed out.
-Topics covered include market structures, supply and demand, consumer behaviour, behaviour of the firm, production and costs, and the determination of equilibrium price and output in different markets.
-The course attempts to analyze contemporary economic issues and problems.
-Using concepts and theories, students will analyze how individuals and companies react to changes in government policy such as subsidies, minimum wages, and price controls.
-The course presents a theory that explains the determination of incomes such as wages, rent, interest and profits.
-Students will learn how to analyze concrete economic problems by using appropriate concepts and theories.
-Approximate cost of materials: \$200
+The course introduces students to the major concepts, theories, and models used to analyze the behaviour of individuals and firms in different markets.
+The assumptions of each theory presented in the course will be clearly stated, and its weaknesses pointed out.
+Topics covered in the course include market structures, supply and demand, consumer behaviour, behaviour of the firm, production and costs, and determination of equilibrium price and output in different markets.
+The course presents a theory that explains the determination of incomes such as wages, rent, interest, and profits.
+The course enables students to analyze contemporary microeconomic issues and problems.
+Using the relevant concepts, theories, and models, students will analyze how individuals and companies react to changes in government policy such as subsidies, minimum wages, price controls, carbon taxes, and other policies.